 The small networks topologies and technique is too impotent for network professionals because the majority of businesses are required small networks.
 The small network’s design is generally very simple.
 Generally, the network topologies contain a single router and one or more switches.
-The small networks may possibly have access points (possibly built into the router) and also IP phones.
+The small networks may have access points (possibly built into the router) and IP phones.
 As for the requirement of the internet, the small networks usually use only a single WAN connection provided by internet service providers.
 The internet connection may be in the shape of DSL, cable, or an Ethernet.
 The figure below display the typical small network.

 The small network also requires the same skills which required for managing a larger network.
 The main work in the small network is maintenance and troubleshooting after one-time installation of equipment.
 The securing devices and information on the network are important for the network administrator.